sergiocortessat/sergiocortessat/README.md

 <br/>

 <h3 align="center">
 My name is Sergio Cortes Satizabal.
-A Full-Stack developer passionate about life, people, and technology.
+A Full-Stack developer and business administrator passionate about life, people, and technology.
 </h3>
 <br/>